yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/ZyXEL/Prestige_660HW-61.rst

 = Prestige 660HW-61 =

-The device is based on Texas Instruments [http://www.linux-mips.org/wiki/AR7 AR7], so you need the [:AR7Port] in OpenWrt trunk.
+The device is based on Texas Instruments [http://www.linux-mips.org/wiki/AR7 AR7] ([http://www.linux-mips.org/wiki/Main_Page MIPS] based), so you need the [:AR7Port] in OpenWrt trunk.
 It uses [:Bootbase] as the bootloader.
 There are detailed guides how to flash the firmware available [http://www.adslayuda.com/Zyxel650-9.html here] (spanish) [http://www.stkaiser.de/anleitung/ here] (german) and [http://www.dslrouter-hilfe.de/forum/showpost.php?p=49041&postcount=36 here] (german).

 == Status ==